Are you as confused as I am over the calories vs servings controversy?

 But here are the controversial questions:

 Can you see how difficult it is to argue serving sizes versus calories?
 It's impossible.
-It's an apples to oranges argument - so don't fall for that argument.
+It's an apples to oranges argument - so don't fall for it.

 The #1 solution is to do your own research and define your own criteria as to ingredients, taste, calories, and serving sizes.

-We know that serving sizes are variable by brand, product, company, as well as person size (a big man will want bigger serving sizes than a small woman or a child).
-In that regard, whatever serving size the product has listed in not very important.
+We know that serving sizes vary by brand, product, company, as well as person size (a big man will want bigger serving sizes than a small woman or a child).
+In that regard, whatever serving size the product has listed is not very important.

 I told you I would come back to the REAL reason serving sizes are important:

 So you can compare prices of any size container by dividing the cost by the servings and decide which price you would rather pay.

 I have found that sometimes a bucket of a variety of meals, on sale, is not as low a price as buying the individual meals separately.
 (Oh yes — they do that at the grocery store also, for instance, buying the individual items is cheaper than the bulk or buying two smaller sizes is cheaper than one large size.)

 Using serving sizes as your measurement, you can compare similar foods across different brands to find which products will give you the most for your money - because we all know that buying extra food for the future can strain our budgets.

 And that, for me, ends the controversy of calories versus serving sizes.
 It's like comparing apples to oranges, beef to vegetables, carrots to chicken . . . you get the idea.